harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 ```

 As you can see, `<|` lets us visually express the flow from right to left.
 If you are used to
-mathematical notations, which flow from right to left, you'll feel at home.
-Or maybe if your native
+mathematical notations, which flow from right to left, or a right-to-left language, you'll feel at
-language is written right-to-left.
-Personally I find that the right-to-left flow conflicts with the
+home.
+Personally I find that the right-to-left flow conflicts with the overall
-overall top-left-to-bottom-right flow that I'm used to, so I rarely use this operator.
-Still, I do
+top-left-to-bottom-right flow that I'm used to, so I rarely use this operator.
+Still, I do find it
-find it useful in certain cases.
-For example, I like it when the last argument of a function is
+useful in certain cases.
+For example, I like it when the last argument of a function is a function
-a function spans over multiple lines like this:
+that spans over multiple lines like this:

 ```elm
 -- with <|